MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-add-team-members.md

 monikerRange: 'vsts'
 ---

-# Troubleshoot adding members to team projects in Visual Studio Team Services (VSTS)
+# Troubleshoot adding members to projects in Azure DevOps Services

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

 <a name="cant-add-users"></a>

-**Q: Why can't I add any more members to my team project?**
+**Q: Why can't I add any more members to my project?**

-A: Your VSTS organization is free for the first five users with Basic access.
+A: Your Azure DevOps Services organization is free for the first five users with Basic access.
 You can add unlimited Stakeholders and Visual Studio subscribers for no extra charge.
 After you assign all five free users with Basic access, you can continue adding Stakeholders and Visual Studio subscribers.

 To add six or more users with Basic access, you need to [set up billing in Azure](../billing/set-up-billing-for-your-organization-vs.md).
-Then you can [pay for more users who need Basic access](../billing/buy-basic-access-add-users.md), return to your VSTS organization, [add these users, and assign them Basic access](add-organization-users-from-user-hub.md).
+Then you can [pay for more users who need Basic access](../billing/buy-basic-access-add-users.md), return to your Azure DevOps Services organization, [add these users, and assign them Basic access](add-organization-users-from-user-hub.md).
 When billing is set up, you can pay monthly for the extra users' access.
 And you can cancel at any time.

 If you need more Visual Studio subscriptions, learn [how to buy subscriptions](../billing/change-azure-subscription.md) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/subscriptions).

 <a name="WhyCantSignIn"></a>

 **Q: Why can't some users sign in?**

-A: This problem might happen because users must sign in with Microsoft accounts unless your VSTS organization controls access with Azure Active Directory (Azure AD).
+A: This problem might happen because users must sign in with Microsoft accounts unless your Azure DevOps Services organization controls access with Azure Active Directory (Azure AD).
 If your organization is connected to Azure AD, users must be directory members to get access.
 See [How do I find out if my organization uses Azure Active Directory (Azure AD)?](#ConnectedDirectory)

 If you're an Azure AD administrator, you can add users to the directory.
 If you're not, work with the directory administrator to add them.
 Learn [how to control organization access with Azure AD](access-with-azure-ad.md).